ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/redirects-and-custom-404s.md

 Placeholders are named variables that can be used to match path segments in the `from` path and inject them into the `to` path.

-This is useful for redirecting users to their desired content, even if the way your website is organized changed .
+This is useful for redirecting users to their desired content, even if the way your website is organized changed.

 For example, if I wanted to search for an article titled "hello world" that was written on June 15, 2022, I could search for it like this: `/posts/06/15/2022/hello-world` and be redirected to `/articles/2022/06/15/hello-world`